Pasek108/GoblinSlayer/README.md

 ----------------------------------

 ### Features
+- Nice and consistent UI
 - Animated menu background
-- Turning on/off the sound
-- Achievements
+- Achievements with 3 levels of completion
-- Credits
+- Good looking credits view
-- Generating increasing waves of goblins
+- Generating increasingly larger and faster waves of goblins
-- Counting waves and killed goblins
+- Counting and saving survived waves, killed goblins and time spent in game
-- Game over screen
+- Game over view and restarting game without page reload
-- Game restart
+- Mute/unmute the sound

 ----------------------------------